ShawxingKwok/ITWorks/content/docs/jvm/tracer/extensions/android/_index.md

 {{< hint info >}}
 Since the static {{< newTab AppContext "/ITWorks/docs/android/util-core/#appcontext">}} is already provided, dependency injection is not so needful on Android.
-Use this tracer extension if you are familiar with tracer core part and interested.
+Use this tracer extension if you are familiar with tracer and interested.
 {{< /hint >}}

 # Setup